What is Holding Cost?

 The inventory holding cost can be calculated as:

 Examples of Holding Cost

 XYZ Inc. has taken a warehouse facility to store its inventories.
-The handling and storage cost is US $ 20,000.
-The insurance cost is the US $ 3,500.
+The handling and storage cost is the US $ 20,000, and the insurance cost is US $ 3,500.
 The total inventory of the entity for the years is the US $ 200,000.
 The entity is paying interest of $ 7,500 as the cost of warehouse financing.

 In this scenario, the inventory holding cost of XYZ Inc will be –

 Inventory Holding Cost = Storage Cost + Cost of Capital + Insurance Cost = $ 20,000 + $ 7,500 + $ 3,500.

 It is the cost incurred to handle and store the inventory generally range between 15%-40% of total inventory cost, which further includes the costs attributable to storage and material handling charges, the financing cost, the opportunity cost of holding inventories, insurance, taxes, and obsolescence cost.
 Inventory holding costs may vary business to business as it depends on many factors such as inventory holding days, buying the premises vs. financing warehouse facilities, the average cost of capital, etc.